image006.png

 image007.png

-General Walter Natynczyk (retired), Chief of the Defence Staff climbed out of a Leopard 2A6M tank with the Lord Strathcona's Horse (Royal Canadians) during his visit to Exercise Maple Resolve in Wainwright, Alberta on October 19, 2012.
+General Walter Natynczyk, Chief of the Defence Staff climbing out of a Leopard 2A6M tank with the Lord Strathcona's Horse (Royal Canadians) during his visit to Exercise Maple Resolve in Wainwright, Alberta on October 19, 2012.

 Photo: Corporal Tina Gillies, Canadian Forces Base Wainwright Imagery Section